Structural properties of edge-chromatic critical multigraphs: Tashkinov trees and their extensions

 \end{THM} \proof Let $G$ be a graph satisfying the above conditions and assume on the contrary $G$ is not elementary.
 Assume without loss of generality that $G$ is critical.
-Let $T_1$ be a Tashkinov tree with maximum value $|T_1|$ and $t=\chi'-1-\D$.
-By (\ref{eqn-(T-Tn)3}) of Theorem~\ref{main2a}, there is an elementary ETT $T$ containing $T_1$ with
+Let $t=\chi'-1-\D$ and $T$, $T_1$ be as defined in Theorem~\ref{bmain2a-0}.
+Following similar arguments as in the proof of Theorem~\ref{bTHM-mu}, we have the following inequality: